FAQ's

 Are there laundry facilities?

-Is there WIFI available?
+Is there WI-FI available?

 Can I receive post at the house?

 You are welcome to receive post at the house but remember we may not be able to forward items on to you if they arrive after your departure.
 Please check your House User Guide for the full address of the house.
+Post for some of our ‘Homes from Home’ is delivered to the hospital sorting office and may require collection.

 Is there a TV in my room?